 BROOKLEY SPOTLIGHT (89-08-189)

-Includes the following issues of this Brookley Air Force Base publication: October 21, 1955, through December 4, 1955, and January 1959 through June 27, 1969.
+Consists of two copies of this Brookley Air Force Base publication: October 23, 1964 and May 20, 1966.
 (See also Photograph and Manuscript Collections under Brookley Air Force Base.)

 (See News Herald.)

 We have scattered issues of this weekly newspaper from 1939 to 1941.

 This weekly was published in Prichard between 1928 and 1963.
 The McCall Library has issues for 1928-1929 and 1938-1941.